 With these savings accounts and the tax savings potentially available to you through your education debt, school costs are just a little bit more manageable.
 And now that you are in the know, you can put that money back in your book bag -- right next to your less-expensive, used books!

-For more information on saving money and other personal finance topics, visit the links on the next page.
+For more information on saving money and other personal finance topics, visit the links below.